alissa-huskey/hello-world-docker-action/README.md

         with:
           who-to-greet: ${{ inputs.who-to-greet }}
       - name: Get the output time
+        id: time
-        run: echo "The time was ${{ steps.print.outputs.time }}."
+        run: 'echo ::notice file=greeting.yml::The time was: ${{ steps.print.outputs.time }}.'
 ```

-This will create a new workflow with two jobs.
+This will create a new workflow "Greeting Workflow" with one job, "Say Hello".

 > [!IMPORTANT]
 >
-> You'll want to change `main` to a to a specific commit SHA or version tag for a
+> You'll want to change **`main`** to a to a specific commit SHA or version tag
-> real public action.
+> for a real public action.
 For example:
 >
 > - greeting-docker-action@e76147da8e5c81eaf017dede5645551d4b94427b
 > - greeting-docker-action@v1.2.3